Orkes Conductor Glossary

 Event Handler

 A module that either listens for specific events in an event-driven system.
 This can be a piece of code, as simple as a callback function, or in Conductor, a JSON configuration.
-As implied by its name, the event handler reacts to particular events and triggers subsequent actions like starting a workflow or updating a workflow variable.
+As its name implies, the event handler reacts to specific events and triggers subsequent actions, such as starting a workflow or updating a workflow variable.

 Idempotency

 A property where an operation executed multiple times will not affect the result beyond the initial execution.
 Idempotency prevents any unwanted side effects or duplicate results.
-For example, if an API call to delete a resource occurs repeatedly, it does not create any side effects.
-Or if the same event message is sent multiple times, subsequent messages will not trigger the service again.
+For example, if the same event message is sent multiple times, subsequent messages will not trigger the service again.

 In Conductor, workflows can be made idempotent to prevent duplicate workflow executions.
 Upon duplicate requests, the Conductor server can return the initial workflow execution ID or fail the request.